morinted/schedule-generator/README.md

 ### Getting Started

 1. To start, it is recommended to download the program's front-end.
-This can be found in the releases section under the name [uOttawa-Schedule-Generator-v1.1.1.jar](https://github.com/morinted/schedule-generator/releases/download/v1.1.1/uOttawa-Schedule-Generator-v1.1.1.jar).
+This can be found in the releases section under the name [uOttawa-Schedule-Generator-v1.2.jar](https://github.com/morinted/schedule-generator/releases/download/v1.2/uOttawa-Schedule-Generator-v1.2.jar).

 2. Run the .jar.

 	Simply double-click the .jar file to run.
-If you don't have Java installed, you can get it from [Sun's website](http://java.com/en/download/index.jsp) or by running [Ninite](http://ninite.com) (my preferred choice, as there is no chance of the silly "Ask Toolbar").
+If you don't have Java installed, you can get it from [Sun's website](http://java.com/en/download/index.jsp).
 Note that on macOS you may need to open the program by right-clicking it and selecting Open, depending on your Gatekeeper settings.

 3. Wait for the server to connect, then select a semester from the drop down.